 Proposed genocidal law targeting GLB persons in Uganda

-Status of proposed legislation: 2011-MAY to NOV.
+Status of proposed genocidal legislation.

 "GLB" is an acronym referring to gays, lesbians,

 and bisexuals.
 More commonly, the letter "T" is added to